json-schema-org/website/pages/blog/posts/oracle-case-study.md

 select * from products;
 ```

-Running the 2 queries above respectively returns the data in JSON and relational formats:
+Running the 2 queries above respectively returns the data in JSON format:

 | DATA                                                                                                                 |
 |----------------------------------------------------------------------------------------------------------------------|